Skip to main content

 3. Execute slash - executeSlash()

-The network's middleware calls the requestSlash() method with a given operatorresolver, and amount.
+The network’s middleware calls the requestSlash() method with a given operator, amount, and captureTimestamp.
 In return, it receives the requestIndex of the slashing.
 The slashing is not applied instantly.

 • The slashing can be vetoed during the veto phase by the resolver, and such a slashing will not be executed.